 Proliferative Diabetic Retinopathy (Poor Circulation and Bleeding)

 Another way in which diabetes can affect the vision is through poor circulation.
 If you develop poor circulation to the eye, this may affect the macula and limit your vision.
 When the circulation to the retina is very poor, other problems can develop.
 If the retina doesn’t get enough blood, it may start to release a chemical that causes new blood vessels to grow.
 These are not like the normal blood vessels that can become leaky with diabetes.
 These are abnormal new vessels, and they are often lacy and fragile, and they may break and bleed into the center of the eye.
-If this happens, the eye may fill with blood, and severe visual loss may occur.
+If this happens, the eye may fill with blood, and severe vision loss may occur.
 If abnormal vessels are detected early, or if the bleeding is not too dense, laser treatment may help shrink these abnormal vessels and make additional bleeding less likely to occur.

 Detection and Testing